webix-hub/docs/data/api/treedatamove_copy.md

 details.parent = "a2"; //id of new parent element
 ~~~

-If parent is defined - index will be child index inside the target branch
+If parent is defined - *tindex* will be child index inside the target branch.